Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 - [contact Page](static/images/contact_page.pdf)

 #### **Database Schema**
-The Schema is pepared for the better understanding of the Database Collection.
+The Schema is prepared for the better understanding of the Database Collection.

 This Project has 3 collection.
-Categories,recipes and users.
+Categories, recipes and users.

 Database Schema can be seen here.
 [Schema](static/images/database_schema.pdf)